ibm-cloud-docs/cephaas/s3_cert_view.md

-## Retrieving S3 certificate expiration date and status using the CLI
+## Retrieving S3 certificate status using the CLI
-{: #retrieving-sds-s3-certificate-details-cli}
+{: #retrieving-s3-certificate-status-cli}
 {: cli}

 Use the `cert` command to retrieve and view the SSL Certificates expiration date and its status.